akulczycka/akulczycka/README.md

 I am a dual degree Data Science and Cognitive Science student with a strong background in computer science and experience in data analysis, machine learning and application of statistical methods to solve data problems.
 - 🌱 I’m currently learning neural networks and evolutionary algorithms for my thesis.
 - ⭐ I work on improving my skills in free time.
-- ⚡ Fun fact about me is I still believe I will become a mermaid one day
 - 📫 How to reach me: [akulczycka@icloud.com](mailto:akulczycka@icloud.com?)